fb-pixelSkip to main content

 Lighting & Background: Use natural or controlled lighting with simple backdrops.

-Expressions & Poses: Practice versatile expressions and flattering poses.
+Poses & Angles: Practice versatile looks and flattering poses.

 Retouching: Edit lightly to enhance, not alter, natural appearance.